Back Pain Specialists

 Extension Dominant Pain

 Extension-dominant pain is a result of prolonged pressure on the spine when it is extended.
-This pain is primarily felt in the lower back (lumbar spine), with the back feeling stiff the same way each time.
+This pain is primarily felt in the lower back, which is the lumbar spine, with the back feeling stiff the same way each time.
 You may experience pain after high-impact activities or even leg pain.

 Flexion Dominant Pain